Chris24T/RimLists/README.md

 A simple script to create a RimWorld modlist from a steam workshop collection url.
 The modlist is intended for use with RimPy Mod Manager For Rimworld.

+It is most useful when you have many mods downloaded and dont want to sort through them all in order to recreate a workshop collection.

 # Usage